rathod-tirth/Python/README.md

 - ### Read mode :

-   - Read is a mode of opening a file, which limits the file to readonly.
+   - Opens a file in readonly mode.

-   - If the file doesn't exist it will throw an error
+   - If the file doesn't exist it will throw an error.

+   - Python reads the file using a pointer so subsequent use of read functionality will return start from the end of the previous read function since it saves the pointer at that place.

+   - Subsequent attempts to read the file using `read()` will return empty string as the pointer is already at the end of the line.